Last Updated on May 1, 2023

 Finally, Bumped Up is a specialized pre-workout formula created for pregnant or breastfeeding moms.
 It is sweetened with stevia and also contains L-citrulline, L-arginine, beta-alanine, and N-acetylcysteine.

 Bumped Up pre-workout products can have from zero to 100 milligrams of caffeine.
 They consider all their products to be non-stimulant or low-stimulant, so are a better choice for breastfeeding women.

 Many pre-workout supplements, including some of those mentioned above, also contain vitamins and minerals including vitamin C and B vitamins, including niacin, vitamin B12, and vitamin B6.

 In summary, pre-workout is safe to consume while breastfeeding as long as it is taken appropriately based on the serving size on the packaging.
 The caffeine content of the pre-workout should be taken into account to avoid consuming greater than 300 milligrams daily.
 However, it is best to opt for the low or no-caffeine varieties.

 How Long After Drinking Pre-Workout Should I Breastfeed?

 Many nursing women ask if there is a specific time period to take pre-workout before breastfeeding.

-Caffeine stays in the body of a healthy adult for up to seven hours and up to 130 hours in the baby (source: Front Psychiatry).
+Caffeine stays in the healthy body of an adult for up to seven hours and up to 130 hours in the baby (source: Front Psychiatry).

-More specifically, research and analysis have shown that caffeine amounts in breastmilk peaks around one hour after consumption (source: Drugs and Lactation Database).
+More specifically, research and analysis have shown that amounts of caffeine in breastmilk peaks around one hour after consumption (source: Drugs and Lactation Database).
 Therefore, try to consume your pre-workout well over an hour before breastfeeding.

-Finally, as mentioned above, do not exceed 300 milligrams of caffeine daily (source: CDC).
+Finally, as mentioned above, do not exceed 300 milligrams of caffeine consumption daily (source: CDC).